 - In exchange, these businesses provide farmers irrigation pumps, fertilizers, pesticides, PVC pipes, and a variety of other products.

 - As a result, agro-industries have boosted agriculture’s productivity while also making production processes more efficient.

-Question 4: What is the main cause for rapid strides in the cement industry in 1980s and 1990s?
+Q 4.
+What is the main cause for rapid strides in the cement industry in the 1980s and 1990s?

 The cement sector has made great development in terms of capacity, process, technology, and production since 1989, when price and distribution were deregulated, as well as other regulatory reforms.

-Question 5: State any one feature of aluminium smelting industry.
+Q 5.
+State any one feature of the aluminum smelting industry.

 Aluminium is light, corrosion-resistant, a good heat conductor, malleable, and strong when combined with other metals.